-Washington State is home to 545,463 young children and their families.
+Washington State is home to 517,361 young children and their families.
 This report will address systems and conditions that promote their development and the actions you can take to support young children and families.

-545,463 CHILDREN UNDER SIX IN THE STATE
+517,361 CHILDREN UNDER SIX IN THE STATE

-152,898 (28%) of children under six are living in poverty\

-\We define children in poverty as those in households at 200% of the federal poverty line, which is \$55,500 a year for a household size of four.
+157,444 (30%) of children under six are living in low-income households\ \We define low-income households as those at 200% of the federal poverty line, which is \$62,400 a year for a family of four.

-57% (308,604) of children under the age of six have all parents in the workforce of children with all parents in the workforce don't have access to early learning in a licensed child care or ECEAP/Head Start program.

-of eligible children who qualify by income are receiving financial assistance to pay for child care.
+64% (331,111) of children under the age of six have all parents in the workforce of children with all parents in the workforce don't have access to early learning in a licensed child care or ECEAP/Head Start program of eligible children who qualify by income are receiving financial assistance to pay for child care

-21% (1.5 MILLION) OF PEOPLE SPEAK A LANGUAGE OTHER THAN ENGLISH AT HOME
+23% (715,898) OF PEOPLE SPEAK A LANGUAGE OTHER THAN ENGLISH AT HOME

-These are the languages spoken by families in Washington, sized by prevalence.
+These are the top 30 languages spoken by households in Washington, sized by prevalence.

-EARLY CARE AND EDUCATION ACCESS, AFFORDABILITY, AND QUALITY
+EARLY CARE AND EDUCATION

+ACCESS, AFFORDABILITY, AND QUALITY

 By age five, 90 percent of a child's brain has developed.
 Investing in high-quality early care and education experiences builds the foundation for future learning, behavior, and health.
-We must focus on policies and programs that promote access, affordability, and quality ECE opportunities for the 545,463 young children in our state.
+We must focus on policies and programs that promote access, affordability, and quality ECE opportunities for the 517,361 young children in our state.

-LICENSED EARLY CARE: ACCESS
+EARLY CARE AND EDUCATION: ACCESS

-Current licensed child care availability only meets the needs of approximately 35.4 percent (109,245) of children under six whose parents are in the workforce and need care in Washington State.
-About 308,604 children under age six need child care, and this lack of access to child care often has dramatic impacts on families and employers.
-Of children with all parents in the workforce, 63 percent would access child care if it were available.\
+Current licensed child care availability only meets the needs of approximately 22 percent (64,460) of children under six whose parents are in the workforce and need care in Washington State.
+About 293,000 children under age six need child care, and this lack of access to child care often has dramatic impacts on families and employers.
+Of children with all parents in the workforce, 61 percent would access child care if it were available.\